 The Notes.

 The Notes:

-- will be general unsecured, senior obligations of the Issuer; - will constitute three new series of debt securities issued under the Indenture and will initially consist of \$ million aggregate principal amount of 20 notes, \$ million aggregate principal amount of 20 notes and \$ million aggregate principal amount of 20 notes; - with respect to the 20 notes, will mature on , 20 , with respect to the 20 notes, will mature on , 20 , and with respect to the 20 notes, will mature on , 20 ; - will be issued in denominations of \$1,000 and integral multiples of \$1,000 in excess thereof; - initially will be issued only in book-entry form represented by one or more notes in global form registered in the name of Cede & Co., as nominee of DTC, or such other name as may be requested by an authorized representative of DTC, and deposited with the Trustee as custodian for DTC; and - will be fully and unconditionally guaranteed on an unsecured, unsubordinated basis by the Parent Guarantor, and in certain circumstances may be guaranteed in the future on the same basis by one or more Subsidiary Guarantors.
+- will be general unsecured, senior obligations of the Issuer; - will constitute (i) a new series of debt securities issued under the Indenture that will initially consist of \$ aggregate principal amount of 20 notes, and (ii) additional notes of an existing series of debt securities issued under the Indenture that will consist of \$ aggregate principal amount of 2030 notes; - with respect to the 20 notes, will mature on , 20 , and with respect to the 2030 notes, will mature on January 31, 2030;

+- will be issued in denominations of \$1,000 and integral multiples of \$1,000 in excess thereof; - initially will be issued only in book-entry form represented by one or more notes in global form registered in the name of Cede & Co., as nominee of DTC, or such other name as may be requested by an authorized representative of DTC, and deposited with the Trustee as custodian for DTC; and - will be fully and unconditionally guaranteed on an unsecured, unsubordinated basis by the Parent Guarantor, and in certain circumstances may be guaranteed in the future on the same basis by one or more Subsidiary Guarantors.

 Interest.

 Interest on the notes will:

-- with respect to the 20 notes, accrue at the rate of % per annum, with respect to the 20 notes, accrue at the rate of % per annum, and with respect to the 20 notes, accrue at the rate of % per annum, in each case from date; - with respect to the 20 notes, be payable in cash semi-annually in arrears on and of each year, beginning on , 20 , with respect to the 20 notes, be payable in cash semi-annually in arrears on and of each year, beginning on , 20 , and with respect to the 20 notes, be payable in cash semi-annually in arrears on and of each year, beginning on , 20 ; - with respect to the 20 notes, be payable to holders of record on the with respect to the 20 notes, be payable to holders of record on the with respect to the 20 notes, be payable to holders of record on the and with respect to the 20 notes, be payable to holders of record on the and immediately preceding the related interest payment dates; and - be computed on the basis of a 360-day year consisting of twelve 30-day months.
+- with respect to the 20 notes, accrue at the rate of % per annum from , 2020, and with respect to the 2030 notes, accrue at the rate of 2.800% per annum, from July 31, 2020 (the most recent interest payment date for the 2030 notes prior to delivery of the 2030 notes offered hereby); - with respect to the 20 notes, be payable in cash semi-annually in arrears on and of each year, beginning on , 20 , and with respect to the 2030 notes, be payable in cash semi-annually in arrears on January 31 and July 31 of each year, with the next interest payment being due January 31, 2021; - with respect to the 20 notes, be payable to holders of record on the and immediately preceding the related interest payment dates, and with respect to the 2030 notes, be payable to holders of record on the January 15 and July 15 immediately preceding the related interest payment dates; and - be computed on the basis of a 360-day year consisting of twelve 30-day months.